hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 Don’t worry too much about this message at the moment because we'll be setting our data for it later.

 Next, we need to create the *friendRequest* Event.
 We'll add 3 Attributes to this Event:
-* The most important Attribute is the *playerId* - for the friend we are inviting.
+* The most important Attribute is the *player_id* - for the friend we are inviting.
 * We'll also add a *group* Attribute - so we can group our friends by family, work, college, and so on.
 * Finally, we're going to add a *message* Attribute - to allow us to send a custom message to the player we want to invite.